openbohemians/milk/README.md

 While the style of enumeration can be adjusted via stylesheets, the standard format is multi-point.
 So, the first `#` will be rendered as `1` and its first `##` will be rendered as `1.1`.

-### Code
+### Literals

+TODO: Separate Code literals from general literals?

-Four spaces of indention (or two tabs if that's how you butter your toast) designates a preformatted section.
-Preformats is a bit a misnomer.
-It really means don't apply markup and display in a monotype.
+Four spaces of indention (or two tabs if that's how you butter your toast) designates a preformatted *literal* section.
+This translates into the `<pre>` HTML tag.
+Preformat is a bit a misnomer --it basically means don't apply markup and display in a monotype.

 These are most often used for programming code examples.